djm/remark-shortcodes/README.md

 was made for my use, but if you'd like to extend it to support more cases, please feel free!
 Everyone is welcome.

-## A parser, not a transformer

-**This plugin is just a parser and not a transformer**; meaning that it allows [remark][remark] to understand the shortcodes at the block level and converts them to a representation in its Markdown AST (MDAST) - that is where it stops.

-To transform that generated AST into HTML will require something more specific to your project: your plugin will have to visit the AST, gather the information off the correct node and then render a template partial in whatever way you please.

-For some more advice on building a transformer from these new AST blocks, please take a look at Remarks other plugins to get an idea of what you will need to do.

 ## AST Block: `Shortcode`

 `Shortcode` ([`Node`][node]) is a simple node that has an identifier and an